gabrielmastrilli/Estim_Hyperuniformity/README.md

 This project serves as a companion code for the research paper titled [''Estimating the hyperunformity exponent''](https://arxiv.org).

-In this paper, we develop multi-scale, multi-taper estimators of the hyperuniformity exponent and we analyze its asymptotic behavior: consistency, asymptotic confidence intervals.
+In this paper, we develop a multi-scale, multi-taper estimator of the hyperuniformity exponent and we analyze its asymptotic behavior: consistency, asymptotic confidence intervals.
 We also provide insights into the influence of tapers on the bias-variance trade-off of the estimator.
 Finally, we investigate its performance through simulations, and we apply our method to the analysis of hyperuniformity in a real dataset of marine algae.

 ### Content

-1. In [./compute_estimators](./compute_estimators), we provide functions to compute estimators of the hyperuniformity exponent also with its associated asymptotic confidence intervals, given a point pattern.
+- In [./compute_estimators](./compute_estimators), we provide functions to compute the estimator of the hyperuniformity exponent, along with its associated asymptotic confidence intervals, given a point pattern.

-- ``compute_alpha_hat.py``: compute the estimators of the hyperuniformity exponent for point processes in dimension two, using Hermites wavelets, and compute the regression curve leading to its estimator (refer to Section 4 of the companion paper).
-- ``compute_confident_interval``: compute the covariance matrices used for the confident intervals and estimate the quantile of the asymptotic distribution (refer to Section 3.4  of the companion paper).

-2. In [./tutorial](./tutorial), we provide tutorial for using ``compute_alpha_hat.py`` and ``compute_confident_interval``.
-We also provide function for sampling the point processes of the tutorial.
+- In [./tutorial](./tutorial), we provide tutorial for using the functions of the [./compute_estimators](./compute_estimators) folder.
+We also provide functions for sampling the point processes of the tutorial.

-- ``tutorial.py``: estimate the hyperuniformity exponent for a Poisson point process, a perturbed lattice and compute an asymptotic confident interval for associated to one estimation of the hyperuniformity exponent of a Poisson point process.

-- ``generate_pp.py`` : sample (two dimensional) Poisson point processes and cloaked perturbed lattice by stable distributions.

-3. In [./companion_paper](./companion_paper), we provide the scripts and the data that has been used for creating the figures of the companion paper.
+- In [./companion_paper](./companion_paper), we provide the scripts and the data that have been used for creating the figures of the companion paper.

 ## How to cite this work